 If you’re heading down the coast to Essaouira, this is a worthwhile stop-off to break up the journey and explore the fortress and the town’s medina district.

-Safi is also Morocco’s most famous ceramic center, and you’ll find plenty of shops and stalls selling pottery throughout the town.
+Safi is also Morocco’s most famous ceramic centre, and you’ll find plenty of shops and stalls selling pottery throughout the town.

-Please contact us to book a full day tour today and pay later.
+Please contact us to book a full-day Casablanca Excursions today and pay later.